Preparing for Success Progression into Undergraduate Southern Cross Courses

 Gaining entry to your next Southern Cross University course

-Following PSP, you should apply directly with the University to study your next Southern Cross degree — not through a tertiary admission centre such as UAC or QTAC.
+After successful completion of the PSP you should apply directly with the University within My Enrolment to study your next Southern Cross degree — not through a tertiary admission centre such as UAC or QTAC.
 It’s always best to discuss your individual situation, career goals and the timing of your next application with the Southern Cross team in person, over the telephone or via email.

 Still have questions?
 Contact us.